hashicorp/terraform/website/source/intro/use-cases.html.markdown

 This allows Terraform to be used in layers: to setup the physical infrastructure running the schedulers as well as onto the scheduled grid.

+#### Multi-Cloud Deployment

+It's often attractive to spread infrastructure across multiple clouds to increase fault-tolerance.
+By using only a single region or cloud provider, fault tolerance is limited by the availability of that provider.
+Having a multi-cloud deployment allows for more graceful recovery of the loss of a region or entire provider.

+Realizing multi-cloud deployments can be very challenging as many existing tools for infrastructure management are cloud-specific.
+Terraform is cloud agnostic, and allows a single configuration to be used to manage multiple providers, and to even handle cross-cloud dependcies.
+This simplifies management and orchestration, helping operators build large scale multi-cloud infrastructures.